 These tooth fairy ideas for first grade literacy activities are a great way to get your students reading and writing during your dental health unit.
 You might want to add these literature activities that go with the book Arthur’s Tooth, to your dental health unit too.

-First Grade Dental Health Lesson Plans
+This post is part of the series: First Grade Dental Health Lesson Plans

 These dental health lesson plans and activities are great for a first grade dental health unit.
 You’ll find fun ideas for teaching students about their teeth and ways to integrate dental health across the curriculum.